sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 **Vallikā-kuṭṭīkāra.**

-Hereafter we shall explain the process of calculation known as[*Vallikā*-](# "It is so called because the method of kuṭṭīkāra explained in the rule is based on a creeper-like chain of figures.")*[kuṭṭīkāra](# "It is so called because the method of kuṭṭīkāra explained in the rule is based on a creeper-like chain of figures.")* :-
+Hereafter we shall explain the process of calculation known as*Vallikā*-[^239]*kuṭṭīkāra[^239]* :-

+[^239]: "It is so called because the method of kuṭṭīkāra explained in the rule is based on a creeper-like chain of figures."

 The rule underlying the process of calculation known as *Vallikā* in relation to *Kuṭṭīkāra* (which is a special kind of division or distribution) :-